Alpha beta gamma rays properties

 Properties of gamma rays

-The ejection of positron lowers the atomic number one unit but leaves the mass number unchanged.
+The emission of positron lowers the atomic number one unit but leaves the mass number unchanged.

-The mass of the neutrino is around 0.00002 with respect to the oxygen scale.
-Ejection of an electron from within the nucleus should be represented as
+A neutrino is a subatomic particle formed by the ejection of electrons from within the nucleus with a very small mass.
+The mass of the neutrino = 0.00002 with respect to the oxygen scale.
+The ejection of an electron from within the nucleus should be represented,

 Neutron → proton + electron + neutrino

-Nuclear reactions are different from chemical reactions in many respects:
+Nuclear reactions are different from chemical reactions in the following respects,

 - Nuclear reactions change the composition of nuclei but chemical reactions cannot alter the composition of nuclei.